 4)The Multifunction Pen LED

-For a portable solution, the multifunction pen LED is about the size of a small flashlight.
-It uses a special wavelength that’s supposed to offer antiinflammatory effects in localized areas of application.
+A portable solution, ideal for travel, the multifunction pen LED is around the size of a flashlight, using specific wavelengths for anti-inflammatory treatment in localized areas of application.

 3) Handheld Device with LED Red Light